jpignata/somanymachines/content/tx/specification-gaming-and-the-coding-interview.md

 objective.
 Processes evolve, side-stepping their creators’ motivations, and instead work to maximize their performance in the environment in which they’ve found themselves operating.
-This is an emerging stream of study in artificial intelligence where [recent papers][1] outline examples of digital evolution in the wild.
+This is an emerging stream of study in artificial intelligence research where [recent papers][1] outline examples of digital evolution in the wild.
 Many of these examples are algorithms exhibiting surprising behaviors by either coming up with novel solutions or abusing latent bugs in the scenario in which it was being trained to maximize the score from a fitness function.
 In many of these cases the algorithm compromises the intended goal.
 Like Skynet from the _The Terminator_ films destroying humanity to continue its mission of "safeguarding the world" these processes precisely follow the specification of the test.

 Take another example:

 <blockquote class="twitter-tweet" data-cards="hidden"
 data-conversation="none"><p lang="en" dir="ltr">I hooked a neural network up to